 The following article was originally published on Hackernoon.

 Static sites are a big hit today.
 There are many advantages to having your website static, mainly performance and security.
 But will static sites stand the test of time?
 What is the real experience of developing and maintaining a static site?
 And how does it stand compared to dynamic websites built with traditional CMSs like WordPress?
 I had the privilege to talk with Adam Judd, Managing Director of Discover IT, which is a UK based digital agency with a core focus on digital, about how they redesigned their own site using JAMstack methodology.
-That includes Vue.js framework, Nuxt.js static site generator and a headless CMS Kentico Kontent.
+That includes the Vue.js framework, Nuxt.js static site generator and a Headless CMS Kentico Kontent.

 Ondrej: Adam, I know you had an existing website that you decided to redesign.
 Can you explain your motivation?

 Adam: Our original site was built on a traditional CMS back in 2014, so we were due a refresh.
 Especially for a digital agency, it is essential to have something that uses the latest technologies and showcases what your capabilities are.

 Ondrej: But there are so many new technologies and options for building websites out there.
 How did you go about selecting the one that works well for you?

 Adam: We were initially drawn to the idea of going down the full server-side-rendering route for our website, but in the end, our server configuration and the way we host other sites meant that the static site generator was a better option for our needs.
 There was less complexity involved server-side, the speed of serving pages is increased as the content is already generated and SEO capabilities can be more easily managed.

 Ondrej: Can you describe what a static site generator is and what are its benefits?